 As of March 2020, Dumisa Hlatshwayo took over as the new CEO of Mineworkers Provident Fund (MWPF).
 With over 20 years’ experience in the financial services sector, Hlatshwayo has big plans that will positively impact MWPF.
-After many

 As a contribution fund, the Fund has an independant legal identity under the Pension Funds Act (1956).
 As such, a member’s retirement benefit depends on contributions and the investment growth.

 Hlatshwayo shares more about his leadership and future plans for MWPF:

 Members automatically qualify for risk benefits (disability, death and funeral) which are provided by the fund.
 The disability benefit covers members who become disabled as a result of injury or disease while on duty.
 The death benefit pays out a cash lump sum to dependants if a member passes on before retirement age.
 Lastly the funeral benefit pays out in the event of the death of a member, spouse (regardless of number), or child.

 According to Hlatshwayo, MWPF prides itself on ensuring that members and their families are treated with respect throughout their membership and beyond.